 She eventually started classes at a local dojo in Madrid.

-In Spain, Gonzalez Szigriszt says, when a person turns 16, for the last two years of high school, they have to choose a more specialized program depending on what career they are pursuing next.
+In Spain, Gonzalez Szigriszt says, for the last two years of high school, they have to choose a more specialized program depending on what career they are pursuing next.
 That prepares students for college.
 With her interest in medicine work, Gonzalez Szigriszt thought to attend the scientific high school.
 She wanted to work with Doctors Without Borders.
 Specifically, to be a heart surgeon.

 “But my teacher called my dad, and they were like, ‘Look, your daughter can go into medicine if you want.
 She’s a very good student.
 But look at all these essays she’s written.
 She has the talent to write,’” Gonzalez Szigriszt said.